mathieujee/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/lab_report.md

 **2. Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements. **

 With this final solution, we still have to start and stop webapp manually.
 The system should be able to handle itself automatically.
-For example, in case of a high trafic like for black friday, the system should be able to start itself as many webapps as needed and shutting them down after when the trafic slows down.
+For example, in case of a high traffic like for the Black Friday, the system should be able to start itself as many webapps as needed and shutting them down after when the traffic slows down.